mrkaleArduinoLib/gbj_timer/README.md

 #### Description
 The method should be called in the LOOP section of a sketch.
 It evaluates a timer and calls its handler at appripriate time.

 * The method does not run a halted timer and one with zero time period.
+* The method still measures time, i.e., saves timestamp of its recent running even if in inactive mode.

 #### Syntax
     bool run()